 With your employees on board, you’ll be able to make a real impact on your property’s carbon footprint.
 You’ll also reduce energy costs and materials costs with the proper training.

 Going green can be as simple as buying different products.
 You can purchase recycled or partially recycled linens, towels, toilet paper, paper towels, stationery and other paper products as opposed to 100% new products.
 If recycled goods are too expensive in comparison to new products, you can focus making sure that the paper was sustainably sourced.

 There are an endless assortment of green cleaning supplies you can use to create a more sustainable operation.
 With a little bit of research, you can quickly find out the best and cheapest way to source environmentally-friendly products.
 Because the sustainable movement has gained traction, there are suppliers who would be more than happy to help you find the best solution.
 A quick Google search for “green office supplies” produces thousands of results.
-Two such places that you can find goods are The Green Office and Greenstaurant.

 Your guests’ water consumption is largely influenced by your property’s infrastructure.
 Wasteful showers, toilets, and sinks could make wasteful practices even more impactful.
 Consider swapping out old, wasteful systems in exchange for new, more sustainable ones.
 While replacing anything major at your property is expensive, it can help reduce utilities.
 If you’re located in the United States, there are several different tax benefits to going green, which you can read about here.

 Depending on where you live, cities and states also have rebates for replacing specific apparatus, whether it be toilets, shower heads, or faucets.
 Check with your local state, city, and national offices to determine if there are rebates available.